Freehily/anatomy-graphdb/README.md

 ## What lives here

-- `config/anatomy` – region-sharded YAML describing bones, attachment points, muscles, nerves, arteries, and actions (plus shared lookups) consumed by the Neo4j builder.
+- `config/<category>/<muscle_group>` – muscle-group-scoped YAML describing bones, attachment points, muscles, nerves, arteries, and actions (plus shared lookups) consumed by the Neo4j builder.
+The muscle-group folders are now the canonical source.
 - `stronger_anatomy/domain` – dataclasses that offer a typed view of the YAML configs so downstream services can work with explicit models instead of dictionaries.
 Anatomy models live in `stronger_anatomy/domain/anatomy`.
 - `stronger_anatomy/databases/**/scripts` – CLIs for validating configs, regenerating derived files, and building CSV/Bolt payloads for Neo4j.
 - `data/neo4j/<region>` – generated artifacts ready for `neo4j-admin database import` (ignored by git).